2nd Indian Cavalry Division: History

-The division sailed for France from Bombay on 16 October 1914, under the command of Major General G A Cookson.
+The division sailed for France from Bombay on 16 October 1914, under the command of Major-General G. A. Cookson.
 During the war the division would serve in the trenches as infantry.
-Due to the difference on troop levels each cavalry brigade, once dismounted, formed a dismounted regiment.
+Due to the difference on troop levels, each cavalry brigade, once dismounted, formed a dismounted regiment.
 In March 1916 the 2nd Indian Cavalry Division was attached to the British Fourth Army.
 On 1 July 1916 the 9th (Secunderabad) Cavalry Brigade moved into a reserve position on the Somme, ready to exploit any breakthrough.
 The same brigade was sent up again on 14 July, to Montauban to support the attack on the Bazentin – Longueval ridge.
-At 17.30 the leading two regiments were ordered to advance between High Wood and Delville Wood.
+At 17.30, the leading two regiments were ordered to advance between High Wood and Delville Wood.
 The British 7th Dragoon Guards and the Indian 20th Deccan Horse galloped forward to a position between the woods, but little could be achieved.
 At 03.30 on 15 July, they returned to Montauban, having suffered casualties of 74 men and 110 horses.
 Cavalry units were again brought forward on 15 September to support the attack on Flers-Courcelette, but were not drawn into the fighting and played no further part in the Battle of the Somme except as labour units in reserve.
 The high number of officer casualties suffered early on had an effect on its later performance.
 British officers that understood the language, customs, and psychology of their men could not be quickly replaced, and the alien environment of the Western Front had some effect on the soldiers.

-The 2nd Indian Cavalry Division was renamed the 5th Cavalry Division on 26 November 1916 and attached to the 5th Army.
-In March 1918 the division was transferred to Egypt, although its two British regular cavalry regiments (8th Hussars and 7th Dragoon Guards) remained in France.
+The 2nd Indian Cavalry Division was renamed the 5th Cavalry Division on 26 November 1916, and attached to the 5th Army.
+In March 1918, the division was transferred to Egypt, its two British regular cavalry regiments (8th Hussars and 7th Dragoon Guards) remaining in France.